Speak to a qualified cancer nurse

 Advanced prostate cancer treatment

-If prostate cancer is in nearby tissues or organs (locally advanced) or has spread (metastasised) to other parts of the body, treatment will aim to relieve symptoms or keep the cancer under control for years.
-Androgen deprivation therapy (ADT) is the main treatment.
-Other treatments include:
+If prostate cancer has spread (metastasised) to other parts of the body, treatment usually aims to relieve symptoms or keep the cancer under control for years.
+ADT is the main treatment.
+Other treatments are outlined below.

 Chemotherapy uses drugs to kill cancer cells or slow their growth.
 If the prostate cancer continues to spread despite using ADT, chemotherapy may be suitable.
 Chemotherapy may also be offered as part of initial treatment in combination with ADT.

 Generally, chemotherapy is given through a drip (infusion) into a vein (intravenously).
-It is usually given once every three weeks and you do not need to stay overnight in hospital.
+For prostate cancer, chemotherapy is usually given once every three weeks for 4–6 months and you do not need to stay overnight in hospital.

-Side effects of chemotherapy may include fatigue; hair loss; changes in blood counts increasing the risk of bleeding or infections; numbness or tingling in the hands or feet (peripheral neuropathy); changes in nails; and rare side effects, such as allergic reactions or blocked tear ducts.
+Side effects of chemotherapy may include fatigue; hair loss; changes in blood counts increasing the risk of bleeding or infections; numbness or tingling in the hands or feet (peripheral neuropathy); changes in nails; watery eyes and runny nose; and rare side effects, such as allergic reactions or blocked tear ducts.

-Radiation to the prostate may be recommended to slow the growth of the cancer.
-In some cases, radiation therapy is given to the sites where the cancer has spread, such as the bones or lymph nodes.
+You may be offered radiation therapy to slow the growth of the cancer.
+Radiation therapy may be given to the sites where the cancer has spread, such as the lymph nodes or bones.
+You may also have radiation therapy to the prostate if you have not previously had any treatment.

 You will be given a general or spinal anaesthetic.
 A thin tube-like instrument is passed through the opening of the penis and up the urethra to remove the blockage.
 The surgery takes about an hour, and you will usually stay in hospital for a couple of days.
 Side effects may include blood in urine or problems urinating for a few days.